cmr1357/C_Programming_tutorials/C Arrays/README.md

 # C Arrays

-Friends, until now we used different variables to store different data?
+Friends, until now we used different variables to store different data.
 What if we want to store a collection of data?

 In C, we have a  data structure called the array, which can store a fixed size sequential collection of elements of the same type.